Official release of Bill Thomas Cheetah File ID numbers.

 46664029 April 1966 built 1964 Model Fiberglass production Street car.
 This Cheetah was totaled in the Fire of Sept 1965 rebuilt under new 2nd ID number and sold to Ed King.

 #001 1 of 1 1965 Model Aluminum Prototype Le Mans 427 Super Cheetah Project started in March 1964, Unique 1 of 1 Chassis built for the new 1965 Model.
 It was not a carry over chassis.
 A 1964 Model Chassis was Never used for Super Cheetah build.
-GM pulled all back door backing for the entire Cheetah project in May 1964, Leaving Super Cheetah unfinished and Bill’s Dream of Le Mans in 65 with the New 427 Iron Head L88 Super Cheetah and the Street Model shut done completely.
-Friedkin Enterprises/PSA Airlines did help with partial funding Super Cheetah and Bill got it to a roller state.
+GM pulled all back door funding for the entire Cheetah project in May 1964, Leaving Super Cheetah unfinished and Bill’s Dream of Le Mans in 65 with the New 427 Iron Head L88 Super Cheetah and the Street Model shut done completely.
+Friedkin Enterprises/PSA Airlines did help with partial funding Super Cheetah and Bill got it to a roller stage with 427 4 speed 2.92 axle drive line.
 Then the fire hit.
 Super Cheetah Dream was Dead.
-Bill Thomas Race Cars went Bankrupt Early Summer 1970 Super Cheetah was sold to Don Edmunds for $300 Don would own it for about a year and then he put it up for sale in the Competition press in Aug 1971 where Mr Duke from Tennessee came out to Don’s shop and bought it for $1575.
+Bill Thomas Race Cars went Bankrupt Early Summer 1970 Super Cheetah was sold at Sheriffs auction to Don Edmunds for $300 Don would own it for about a year and then he put it up for sale in the Competition press in Aug 1971 where Mr Duke from Tennessee came out to Don’s shop and bought it for $1575.
 Mr Duke Family sold it to Robert Auxier Sept 10 2011 40 years after Mr Duke bought it and stashed it in his sisters Barn door garage.
 Super Cheetah today is under restoration at BTM Bill Thomas Motors completion in 2018.

 Production number total is 29 cars with only 15 Cheetahs accounted for in the World today.
 10 in the USA and 5 out of country.